paked/pipe-ist/README.md

 - Automatically (and confusingly) package things
 - [Abuse Tim Bernes-Lee's vision of the internet](https://defaultnamehere.tumblr.com/post/139351766005/graphing-when-your-facebook-friends-are-awake)

-It focusses on doing one thing well:
+It focusses on one part of the "build" process:

-- Defining pipelines
+- Pipelines

 In the context of `pipe-ist` a pipeline is a series of "processes" which a file is passed through.
 We call each individual process a Pipe.
 Pipes have the opportunity to transform a file in whatever manner they like, and these changes will be reflected throughout the rest of the pipeline.